 The Icefields Parkway

-National Geographic Magazine calls it “One of the World’s Ten Greatest Drives”.
 It has been referred to as “The Back Bone of the Canadian Rockies”.
+National Geographic calls it “One of the World’s Ten Greatest Drives”.
 For many, it is the road trip of a lifetime.

-Stretching 230 km between Lake Louise and Jasper, this worldclass journey amidst the peaks of the Canadian Rockies offers easy access to a vast wilderness of ancient glaciers.
-It’s complete with guided adventures onto the ice fields, majestic viewpoints and interpretive displays that will enrich your understanding of glaciers and climate change.
+Stretching 230 km between Lake Louise and Jasper, this world-class journey amidst the peaks of the Canadian Rockies offers easy access to a vast wilderness of ancient glaciers.
+It’s complete with guided adventures onto the ice fields, majestic viewpoints and interpretive displays designed to enrich your understanding of glaciers and climate change.

-Isolated for centuries, 1940 ushered in an era of tourism to the region when the Icefields Parkway opened to the public.
+Isolated for centuries, 1940 ushered in an era of tourism to the region when this road opened to the public.
 Today, more than a million travellers experience the parkway annually.